muhammed-rishad-c/blockchain-banking-webapp/README.md

 # 💸 ChainFlow: Blockchain-Based Banking Web App

-[cite_start]ChainFlow is a secure, full-stack financial services platform that integrates a custom **Proof of Work (PoW) Blockchain** for immutable transaction logging[cite: 29]. [cite_start]The application allows users to perform P2P transfers, pay bills, and manage their finances while ensuring top-tier security through cryptographic hashing and multi-factor authentication[cite: 30, 31].
+ChainFlow is a secure, full-stack financial services platform that integrates a custom **Proof of Work (PoW) Blockchain** for immutable transaction logging.
+The application allows users to perform P2P transfers, pay bills, and manage their finances while ensuring top-tier security through cryptographic hashing and multi-factor authentication.

 ## 🚀 Key Features

 ### 🔐 Security & Authentication
-* [cite_start]**Cryptographic Security**: Implements `bcrypt` with 10 salt rounds for secure password and UPI PIN hashing[cite: 30].
+* **Cryptographic Security**: Implements `bcrypt` with 10 salt rounds for secure password and UPI PIN hashing.
 * **Role-Based Access**: Uses Express-session middleware to manage user sessions and verify login status for sensitive operations.
 * **PIN-Verified Transactions**: Requires a hashed 4-digit PIN for viewing balances and completing payments.